AndreasHeger/CGATReport/doc/Tutorial7.rst

    * :class:`DataTable`

-See :ref:`Configuration`, in particular the variable :term:`sphinxreport_urls` on how to enable these applications.
+See :ref:`Configuration`, in particular the variable :term:`cgatreport_urls` on how to enable these applications.

 In order to start the web server, run::